Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   ActivateGrid, DeactivateGrid, SetRectangularGridValues, SetCircularGridValues, RectangularGridGraphicValues, CircularGridGraphicValues, SetPrivilegedPlane, DisplayPrivilegedPlane.

+@subsection upgrade_720_v3d_colorname Elimination of Quantity_NameOfColor from TKV3d interface classes

+The duplicating interface methods accepting *Quantity_NameOfColor* (in addition to methods accepting *Quantity_Color*) of TKV3d toolkit have been removed.
+In most cases this change should be transparent, however applications implementing such interface methods should also remove them
+(compiler will automatically highlight this issue for methods marked with Standard_OVERRIDE keyword).

 @subsection upgrade_720_Result_Of_BOP_On_Containers Result of Boolean operations on containers

 * The result of Boolean operations on arguments of collection types (WIRE/SHELL/COMPSOLID) is now filtered from duplicating containers.